-10010 5.
-Dusie mathematical is unotions, pure 1.

-function argument type(s) return type description

-abs double or complex double or int or absolute value

-long (complex re- complex case: $abs(a + ib) =$

-turns double) $ z = \sqrt{a^2 + b^2}$

-angle complex double in the range angle or argument of the com-

-[-pi, pi] plex number: $\angle z$

-ceil double or float double ceiling function, which returns

-the smallest (closest to negative

-infinity) double value that is not

-less than the argument and is an

-integer.

-compare double, double int compare two numbers, returning

--1, 0, or 1 if the first argument

-is less than, equal to, or greater

-than the second.

-conjugate complex complex complex conjugate

-exp double or complex double in the range exponential function

-[0.0, infinity] or (eârgument) complex case:

-complex $e^{a+ib} = e^a(\cos b + i\sin b)$

-floor double double floor function, which is the

-largest (closest to positive infin-

-ity) value not greater than the ar-

-gument that is an integer.

-gaussian double, double or double or double or one or more Gaussian ran-

-double, double, int, [double] dom variables with the speci-

-or double, double, fied mean and standard deviation

-int , int (see 8.0.2).

-imag complex double imaginary part

-isInfinite double boolean return true if the argument is in-

-finite

-isNaN double boolean return true if the argument is

-"not a number"

-log double or complex double or complex natural logarithm complex case:

-$log(z) = log(abs(z) + i \angle z)$

-log10 double double log base 10

-log2 double double log base 2
+Function Argument type(s) Return type Description abs double or complex double or int or absolute value uos double of complex long(complex complex case: returns double $abs(a+ib) = z = \sqrt{a^2 + b^2}$ angle complex double in the range angle or argument of the complex number: $\angle z$ • $[-\pi,\pi]$ ceil double or float double ceiling function, which returns the smallest (closest to negative infinity) double value that is not less than the argument and is an integer. compare double, double int compare two numbers, returning -1, 0, or 1 if the first argument is less than, equal to, or greater than the second. conjugate complex complex complex conjugate exp double or complex double in the range exponential function $(e^{argument})$ complex $[0.0, \infty]$ or complex case: $e^{a+ib} = e^a(\cos(b) + i\sin(b))$ floor double double floor function, which is the largest (closest to positive infinity) value not greater than the argument that is an integer. gaussian double, double or double or array- one or more Gaussian random variables with double, double, int, Type(double) or the specified mean and standard deviation (see or double, double, int, int [double] 13.4.8). imag complex double imaginary part isInfinite double boolean return true if the argument is infinite isNaN double boolean return true if the argument is "not a number" log double or complex double or complex natural logarithm complex case: $log(z) = log(abs(z) + i \angle z)$ log10 double double log base 10 log2 double double log base 2 max double, double or a scalar of the same maximum double type as the arguments min double, double or a scalar of the same minimum double type as the argu- ments pow double, double or complex, complex double or complex first argument to the power of the second

-Table 5: Basic mathematical functions, part 1
+Table 13.6: Basic mathematical functions, part 2.